Docker-Daze/itu-minitwit/report/report.md

 ## Monitoring

-The application utilizes Prometheus and Grafana for monitoring.
-Prometheus scrapes port 5000, the minitwit application, and sends the data to the /metrics endpoint.
-Then Grafana retrieves the data from /metrics, and uses this as its data source.
-The relevant information could however not be found in the default configs .
+The relevant information from the website were not present in the default Prometheus configs.
 In the `MetricsService.cs` file, there are custom metrics to our application, such as the "minitwit_follow_counter and "app_request_duration_seconds"
 The follow counter is implemented in the program by adding to the counter, every time a follow request is made.
 The duration is measured by starting a timer when a request comes in, and stopping it when the request has been processed.

 ## Logging of application

-The application uses the ELK logging stack.
-In the beginning, the logs contained information from the information level and up.
+In the beginning, the logs contained all logs from the information level and up.
 This resulted in a flood of logs, and it was impossible to see anything relevant.
 It was then configured to only show warnings and above.
 Here there were practically no logs.
-From here logging statements were added to the code, to log when problems occured.
+Logging statements were added to the code, to log when problems occured.
 In the `ApiController.cs` there are custom creation of logs which are logged as warnings.
 These logs include system failures such as unsuccessful message post and failure to follow a user.
 This data is sent through Serialog to Logstash.
-Another important metric is logging of request times.
+Another important metric is logging the request times.
 If a request took longer than 300 ms to process, it will log it.
-This has been central in discovering the ReadTimeout issue, that has occured.
+This has been central in discovering the ReadTimeout issue, that the team has struggled with.
 To see all the logs for e.g. timeouts, the searchbar is used.
-Here the user can input "@m: slow", to get them all.
+Here the user can input "@m: slow", to get all logs about low requests.

 ## Security assessment